 Molecular Family Medicine Laboratory

-The equipment is being used to identify genetic variants, epigenetic factors, and inflammatory biomarkers associated with metabolic and inflammatory diseases such as cancer, chronic mental disorders, type 2 diabetes, obesity, and cardiovascular diseases.
+The equipment is being used to identify genetic variants, epigenetic factors, and protein biomarkers associated with metabolic and inflammatory diseases such as cancer, chronic mental disorders, type 2 diabetes, obesity, and cardiovascular diseases.
 Gene-environment interactions will be assessed by combining molecular data with demographic and medical data.